-An article written by Take 5 journalist Brittany Smith
+Two page piece by Take 5 journalist Brittany Smith on In Danger

 In Danger: A Memoir of Family and Hope (UQP 2018) is confronting right from the cover – an arresting image of the author, Josie Dietrich, proudly exhibiting her post-cancer body, as a warrior might display her battle scars.
 Arrows point to her portacath site, and to her belly after a hysterectomy and oophorectomy.
 A strategically-placed title covers the site of her bilateral mastectomy and reconstruction.
 This is a woman who has faced a physical and emotional ordeal; a survivor who decided to tackle cancer head-on and to fight it with every weapon available to her.
 And now, nine years on and cancer-free, Dietrich is a woman determined to tell her story to encourage others who are coping with similar trauma.